Sean Paul: Philanthropy

-In 2016, Paul donated $1 million JMD towards Bustamante Hospital for Children.
-During the COVID-19 pandemic, Paul founded the "Sean Paul Foundation" in 2020, aiding less fortunate communities in Jamaica with donations of groceries to poor families and distribution of tablet computers to primary schools for students.
+In 2016, Paul donated $1 million JMD toward Bustamante Hospital for Children.
+During the COVID-19 pandemic, Paul founded the "Sean Paul Foundation" in 2020, aiding less-fortunate communities in Jamaica with donations of groceries to poor families and distribution of tablet computers to primary schools for students.
+In 2025, Paul partnered with Food For The Poor Jamaica and pledged to match $50,000 USD in donations towards emergency relief for communites affected by Hurricane Melissa in Jamaica.

 Activism

 Paul has spoken out about climate change.
-In 2015, he attended the United Nations Climate Change conference, expressing concerns over pollution and has said that athletes in Jamaica are having to "run in smog".
+In 2015, he attended the United Nations Climate Change conference, expressing concerns over pollution, the coastal erosions of beaches in Jamaica and has said that athletes in the country are having to "run in smog".
 He has advocated for waste reduction, solar power and the use of electric cars.
 He collaborated with Paul McCartney, Natasha Bedingfield, Bon Jovi, Colbie Caillat, and various other artists on a single called "Love Song to the Earth" to spread awareness about climate change.
 In 2018, Paul was named an ambassador for climate change in the Caribbean.
 In 2022, Paul stated in his efforts to help combat climate change; "I have made the move to make my whole house solar powered.
-From the water to all the lights, And it runs my studio as well".
+From the water to all the lights, and it runs my studio as well".

 Personal life

+As a teenager he dated Nicole Wynter, who died from a brain tumour at age 17.
+She is mentioned in the singer's song "Never Gonna Be The Same Again" and a photo of her was shown in the music video.

-In 2012, Paul married his long-term girlfriend, Jamaican television host Jodi Stewart.
+In 2012, Paul married Jamaican television host Jodi Stewart.
 In August 2016, it was announced that the couple was expecting their first child.
-On 26 February 2017, Paul announced the birth of his son, Levi Blaze.
-Their second child, Remi, was born on 20 August 2019.
+On 26 February 2017, Paul announced the birth of their son.
+Their second child was born on 20 August 2019.